pelectron/poly/README.md

 - every type to draw MUST inherit from Shape.
 Third party types cannot be added directly.
 A wrapper would have to be created.
 - value semantics are not given, at least with the BasicShapeContainer.
-- every instance of a shape must be heap allocated, which leads fragmentation and hinders cache locality.
+- every instance of a shape must be heap allocated, which can lead to fragmentation and hinders cache locality.
 - for every draw call, at least two indirections are made
   - 1. following pointer to base
   - 2. following vptr to vtable